(Revised April 2018)

 - Alternative actions such as reviewing the person’s health or social care support plan needs or a referral to another agency.

 4. Safeguarding Adults - What To Do Flowchart

-A safeguarding adults strategy discussion or strategy meeting will take place depending upon the assessed level of seriousness and level of intervention.
-In some instances a number of strategy discussions may be required and sometimes these will need to take place on the same day, to ensure that a risk management plan is in place.
-If a strategy meeting is required, then this should be held within 5 working days of the threshold decision.
-Any variations in timescales should be
+A safeguarding adult’s strategy discussion or meeting will take place depending upon the assessed level of seriousness and level of intervention.
+In some instances a number of strategy discussions or meeting may be required and sometimes these will need to take place on the same day, to ensure that a risk management plan is in place.
+If a strategy discussion or meeting is required, then this should be held within 5 working days of the threshold decision.
+Any variations in timescales should be recorded.

-4.3 An assessment and investigation should not be delayed, whilst waiting for a safeguarding adults strategy discussion to be convened.
-Any interim action taken must be agreed by a BFSWS Service Manager or Head of Service.
+An assessment and investigation should not be delayed, whilst waiting for a safeguarding adult’s strategy discussion or meeting to be convened.
+Any interim action taken must be agreed by a BFSWS Manager.

-4.4 Information at the meeting, where relevant to a service provider, must be considered within the context of any other consultations or referrals raised, which relate to this provider.
+Information at the strategy discussion or meeting, where relevant to a service provider, must be considered within the context of any other consultations or referrals raised, which relate to this provider.
 In addition to individual safeguarding processes, an overarching meeting focused on the provider may need to be put in place.

-4.6 The strategy meeting will be chaired by a BFSWS Manager, who will act in an impartial and objective way in conducting the meetings and will facilitate the meeting to reach decisions and recommendations with the person at risk, wherever possible.
+The strategy discussion or meeting will be chaired by a BFSWS Manager, who will act in an impartial and objective way in conducting the discussions or meetings and will facilitate the discussion or meeting to reach decisions and recommendations with the person at risk, wherever possible.

 The strategy discussion or meeting must:

 Consider the wishes of the person at risk in relation to the desired outcome for the process.

 Consider any special needs of the adult.